Person sitting inside a heart-shaped doorway, symbolizing loneliness and the search for healing in a relationship

 Should I tell my partner I feel lonely?

 Usually yes, but timing and framing matter more than most people realize.
-“I’ve been feeling disconnected and I miss feeling close to you” opens a conversation.
+“I have been feeling disconnected and I miss feeling close to you” opens a conversation.
 “You never make me feel like a priority” starts a fight.
-Before you have the conversation, get clear on what you actually want to say and what a good outcome looks like.
+Both might be true, but only one of them leads anywhere useful.
+Before the conversation, get clear on what you actually want to say and what a good outcome looks like, not just what you want to get off your chest.

 Is it normal to feel lonely in a relationship even when your partner loves you?